VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## Visual Studio
-To create the medium-level API dropper project, follow the procedure of the high-level API dropper exercise, take a look to follow the necessary steps.
+To create the MLA-Dropper project, follow the procedure of the high-level API dropper exercise, take a look to follow the necessary steps.
 We replace all Windows APIs with the corresponding native APIs and create our MLA-Dropper.
 - NtAllocateVirtualMemory
 - NtWriteVirtualMemory